PrismarineTeam/Prismarine/README.md

 Join [Discord](https://discord.gg/kkqMSEVVxN) and let us know error and help us find how to solve it!

 ## [#saveminecraft](https://saveminecraft.org/)
-[#saveminecraft](https://saveminecraft.org/) is Minecraft: Java Edition's 1.19.1(A.K.A.
-1.**19.84**) movement that refuses chatting report which added by Mojang Studios and Microsoft.saveminecraft movement's goal is adding new permission for server admin, or removing chatting report without make minecraft's multiplay in danger. saveminecraft movement protest peacefully and share this recognition widely. **You can view detail by clicking [here](../SAVEMINECRAFT/ENG.md).**
+[#saveminecraft](https://saveminecraft.org/) is movement that refuses chatting report which added by Mojang Studios and Microsoft in Minecraft: Java Edition's 1.19.1(A.K.A.
+1.**19.84**). #saveminecraft movement's goal is adding new permission for server admin without make minecraft's multiplay in danger, or removing chatting report. #saveminecraft movement protest peacefully and share this recognition widely. **You can view detail by clicking [here](../SAVEMINECRAFT/ENG.md).**

 Prismarine support this movement, not removing chatting report function which put minecraft's multiplay in danger, but make new permission for server admin.

 Prismarine is developed for server admin to enable or disable chatting report function.
-It's basically enabled, but if you want to disable, you can disable it in `prismarine.yml`. (function provide: [No Chat Reports](https://modrinth.com/mod/no-chat-reports))
+It's basically enabled, but if you want to disable, you can disable it in `prismarine.yml`.
+(Function provider: [No Chat Reports](https://modrinth.com/mod/no-chat-reports))

 ## Downloads
 [![Build Prismarine](https://img.shields.io/github/workflow/status/PrismarineTeam/Prismarine/Build%20Prismarine)](https://github.com/PrismarineTeam/Prismarine/releases/tag/latest)